 If you are being blamed for your boat accident, you can still recover compensation.
-Florida uses a pure comparative negligence rule, which allows you to recover compensation even if you are mostly at fault.
+Florida uses a modified comparative negligence rule, which allows you to recover compensation so long as you are not mostly at fault.
 However, the compensation you recover will be reduced by your percentage of assigned fault.

 Do not let an insurance company unfairly blame you for the accident.
-Hollander Law Firm, P.A. has decades of experience fighting these attempts and builds strong, evidence-based negligence claims to hold the responsible party accountable.
+Hollander Law Firm Accident Injury Lawyers has decades of experience fighting these attempts and builds strong, evidence-based negligence claims to hold the responsible party accountable.

 We’ll Fight to Recover Compensation for All of Your Boating Accident Injuries

-At Hollander Law Firm, P.A., we understand just how serious a boating accident can be.
+At Hollander Law Firm Accident Injury Lawyers, we understand just how serious a boating accident can be.
 Victims are often left with serious injuries, such as fractures, head injuries, and lacerations.
 Drowning is also common.

 Our experienced Fort Lauderdale boat accident lawyers will fight for the full compensation you deserve for injuries such as:

 - Lacerations and contusions

 - Back injuries